logseq/docs/pages/Flashcards.md

 type:: [[Feature]]
 platform:: [[All Platforms]]

-## What's "card"?
+- ## What's a "card"?
   collapsed:: true
 	- A card is intended to be used as an aid in memorization.
 In logseq, it's just a block with either `#card` or `[[card]]`.
 It can have some [[Clozes]] too.
 		- For example, this block is a card:
 			- What does "Logseq" mean? #card #logseq